 - Are images cropped appropriately for the wider display?

-- Does the layout feel intentional, not just "zoomed in"?
+- Does the layout feel intentional, not just zoomed in?

 Fold transition